Technology Tales

 2nd November 2009

-With 9.1o, it seems that the command in delegates.xml has been corrected but another issue had raised its head.
-UFRaw 0.15, it seems, isn’t the speediest when it comes to creating PNM files and, while my raw file processing script works after a spot of modification to deal with changes in output from the identify command used, it takes far too long to run.
-GIMP also uses UFRaw so I wonder if the same problem has surfaced there too but it has been noticed by the Debian team and they have a package for version 0.16 of the software in their unstable branch that looks as if it has sorted the speed issue.
-However, I am seeing that 0.15 is in the testing branch so I’d be tempted to stick with Lenny (5.x) if any successor turns out to have slower DNG file handling with ImageMagick and UFRaw.
-In my estimation, 0.13 does what I need so why go for a newer release if it turns out ot be slower?
+With 9.10, it appears that the command in delegates.xml has been corrected, only for another issue to raise its head.
+UFRaw 0.15, it seems, isn't the speediest when it comes to creating PNM files and, while my raw file processing script works after a spot of modification to deal with changes in output from the identify command used, it takes far too long to run.
+Since GIMP also uses UFRaw, I wonder if the same problem has surfaced there too.
+However, it has been noticed by the Debian team, with the outcome being that they have a package for version 0.16 of the software in their unstable branch that looks as if it has sorted the speed issue.
+However, I am seeing that 0.15 is in the testing branch, which tempts me to stick with Lenny (5.x) if any successor turns out to have slower DNG file handling with ImageMagick and UFRaw.
+In my estimation, 0.13 does what I need, so why go for a newer release if it turns out to be slower?

 8?